supposedly/nutshell/README.md

 to override a later transition).

-The third type of auxiliary, given the relationship established above between bindings and mappings, is a natural extension to that binding-like form.
+The third type of auxiliary, given the relationship established above between bindings and mappings, is a natural extension to the previous binding-like form into what's essentially a mapping.
 It uses the syntax `compass direction[compass direction: variable or other expression]`:
 ```rb
 1, 0, 0, E (1, 2, 3), 0, S 4, 0, 0, 0; 2 -> S[E: (5, 6, 7)]
 ```